Is your team ready to leave the casual, social chatting environment of Discord for a more professional experience of a tool built for business?

 Both Pumble and Discord offer strong communication tools, but they take different approaches.

-Discord offers more casual, free options for video and voice calls, which work well for social chats.
+Discord features more casual, free options for video and voice calls, which work well for social chats.
+While that could work for some teams for internal communication, Discord can turn into a real stumbling stone when it comes to external communication — especially client communication.

-Pumble, on the other hand, is designed to keep team conversations organized and easy to manage.
+Pumble, on the other hand, is designed to keep team conversations organized and easy to manage and client communication streamlined and professional.

-Let’s take a closer look at how each app handles text and video/voice communication.
+Let’s take a closer look at how each app handles text and video and voice communication.

 Text communication